-A referral to the Family Participation Program, occurs after Child Safety has an initial discussion with the local Family Participation Program.
-The aim is for the Family Participation Program to contact the family as early as possible during the assessment.
+A referral to the Family Participation Program, to assist with informing the decision about whether a child is in need of protection, occurs after Child Safety engages the local Family Participation Program.
+The aim is for the Family Participation Program to contact the family as early as possible during the investigation and assessment.

-For a priority response, the family-led decision making process can help the decision making about whether a child is in need of protection, as well exploring safety strategies that would enable the child to remain living with family.

-Child Safety will outline the concerns identified to date and the Family Participation Program convenor will facilitate a process where the family develops a family plan aimed at keeping the child safe.
+During an Aboriginal and Torres Strait Islander family-led decision making process to inform the decision about whether a child is in need of protection, Child Safety will outline the concerns identified to date and the Family Participation Program convenor will facilitate a process where the family develops a family plan aimed at keeping the child safe.
 The family plan should address the immediate harm and ongoing worries (risks) for the child, which will inform a decision that either: